 2010 IZKF Junior Group Leader/ BMBF Research Group Leader Neuroscience, FAU Erlangen-Nürnberg

 The overall goal of research in our laboratory is to model neurodegenerative diseases using stem cells.
 Specifically, we investigate neurodegeneration and regeneration in synucleinopathies including Parkinson’s disease and motor neuron diseases.

-Impact of the hereditary spastic paraplegia gene SPG11 on neuronal development and maintenance
+Function of the hereditary spastic paraplegia disease gene SPG11 in development and degeneration of the corpus callosum

 - Email: firstname.lastname@example.org